Welcome to the British Esports Association

-The aim is not to push esports as a sport, or as a rival to traditional sport, but as a credible activity in its own right as part of a balanced lifestyle, which can have positive cognitive and other benefits.
+The aim is not to push esports as a sport, or as a rival to traditional sport, but as a credible activity in its own right which can have positive cognitive and other benefits when done in moderation.
 Esports also promotes teamwork and communication, develops communities and provides jobs.

 Unlike passive media such as TV, esports requires quick thinking and involves the participant directly.

 Esports (electronic sports) is a proven human-versus-human mind game - a Chess 2.0 if you like.
 It's essentially competitive video gaming.

 Tournaments usually consist of amateur or professional gamers competing against one another for a cash prize.

 Esports is classified in the UK as a game and not a sport (similar to the likes of chess and bridge).
 We are working to educate the Government's Department of Culture, Media and Sport of its benefits.